-The main goal of non-strict mode is to identify defects, but this requires deciding what a defect is.
+The main goal of non-strict mode is to identify defects, but this requires identifying what constitutes a defect,.
 Run-time errors are an obvious defect:

 '''

 local hi = "hi"

 print(math.abs(hi))

 '''

 but we also want to catch common mistakes such as misspelling a property name, even though Luau returns nil for missing property accesses.
 For this reason, we consider a larger class of defects: